Olgasdsousa/Olgasdsousa/README.md

 Here you will find the main projects I have worked on using Python 🐍

-🎧 Track Popularity Prediction: Regression machine and deep learning project based on musical and linguistic features of a song with an emphasis on the lyrics through NLP tasks. /n
+🎧 Track Popularity Prediction: Regression machine and deep learning project based on musical and linguistic features of a song with an emphasis on the lyrics through NLP tasks.\n
-🚬 Binary Prediction of Smoker Status: Binary classification machine learning project for predicting the smoking status of a patient using bio-signals./n
+🚬 Binary Prediction of Smoker Status: Binary classification machine learning project for predicting the smoking status of a patient using bio-signals.\n
 🧠 Harmful Brain Activity Classification (Ongoing)